thedayisntgray/Ruby-ReAct-Agent/README.md

 Hope this sample code benefits someone in their own exploration of AI Agents in Ruby.

+Currently the only tool implemented is a calculator.

 #### To Run the file on mac make it an executable by running:

 ```chmod +x ruby-re-act.sh```